AU-BCE-EE/course-modelling-2025/warm_up.md

 # Warm-up problems for class

-1. Estimate that rate of heat released by the people in this room in W.
+1. Estimate that rate of heat released by the people in this room in kW.
 2. Estimate the change in the speed of wind as it passes through a wind turbine.
 3. Estimate the volume of gas that a typical dairy cow burps each day based on an emission factor of 6.5%.
 This emission factor is the fraction of consumed energy lost as methane.
 4. Estimate the tension that a parachute must withstand to support the descent of a typical human (terminal velocity).
 Now estimate how much more might be needed for the deployment phase.